Signifyin': Linguistics

+Space

+Signifyin(g) may also be used in describing physical space.
+Architect Scott Ruff, for instance, argued that African-Americans' creation of secret pathways and clearings behind slave plantations constituted signifyin(g).
+Their loose and meandering use of physical space countered the rigid boundaries of the plantation, and provided space for cultural expression among enslaved people.
+Walter Hood has also demonstrated signifyin(g) in his works, which serve as adaptable, self-expressive, historically-rooted, and transposed spaces, influenced by African-American spatial practices.

 Examples

 An example of signifyin' is "playing the dozens".
 The dozens is a game in which participants seek to outdo each other by throwing insults back and forth.
 Tom Kochman offered as an example in Rappin' and Stylin' Out: Communication in Urban Black America (1972): "Yo momma sent her picture to the lonely hearts club, but they sent it back and said, 'We ain't that lonely!'"

-Caponi describes "calls, cries, hollers, riffs, licks, overlapping antiphony" as examples of signifying in hip hop music and other African-American music.
+Gena Dagel Caponi describes "calls, cries, hollers, riffs, licks, overlapping antiphony" as examples of signifying in hip hop music and other African-American music.
 She explains that signifyin' differs from simple repetition and from simple variation in that it uses material:

 rhetorically or figuratively—through troping, in other words—by trifling with, teasing, or censuring it in some way.
 Signifyin(g) is also a way of demonstrating respect for, goading, or poking fun at a musical style, process, or practice through parody, pastische, implication, indirection, humor, tone- or word-play, the illusions of speech, or narration, and other troping mechanisms...
 Signifyin(g) shows, among other things, either reverence or irreverence toward previously stated musical statements and values."

 Schloss relates this to the ambiguity common to African musics, including looping (as of a sample), for "it allows individuals to demonstrate intellectual power while simultaneously obscuring the nature and extent of their agency ...
 It allows producers to use other people's music to convey their own compositional ideas".

 Several academics have argued that "Black Twitter" has become a form of signifyin'.
 Sarah Florini of the University of Wisconsin-Madison writes that race is normally tied to "corporeal signifiers."
 Online, in the absence of the body, black users perform their racial identity using wordplay that only those with knowledge of black culture can fully recognize.

 Claudia Mitchell-Kernan, recognized as the first scholar to interject African American women's signifyin' practices into broader linguistic discourses, recorded the following example: Grace is pregnant and beginning to show, but has not informed her sister yet.
 Her sister, seemingly unaware of the situation, comments on her weight gain: "Grace (noncommittally): Yes, I guess I am putting on a little weight.
 Rochelle: Now look here, girl, we both standing here soaking wet and you still trying to tell me it ain’t raining?"